ngnrsaa/qflex/README.md

+# qFlex: A flexible high-performance simulator for the verification and benchmarking of quantum circuits implemented on real hardware

+## Description

 Flexible Quantum Circuit Simulator (qFlex) implements an efficient tensor network, CPU-based simulator of large quantum circuits. qFlex computes exact probability amplitudes, a task that proves essential for the verification of